Elevise

 Picture

-If we count the electrons in the outer shells for both of the atoms, we can see that both of the atoms have full outer shells and are therefore happy; hydrogen has 2 electrons in its outer (first) shell so it is happy, and chlorine has 8 electrons in its outer (third) shell so it is also happy.
+If we count the electrons in the outer shells for both of the atoms, we can see that both of the atoms have full outer shells and are therefore happy; hydrogen has 2 electrons in its outer (first) shell so is happy, and chlorine has 8 electrons in its outer (third) shell so is also happy.

 Picture